TimeFlow: Temporal Conditioning for Longitudinal Brain MRI Registration and Aging Analysis: Data and Experiments

-\paragraph{\textbf{Evaluation metrics}} In this work, we do not use Dice score to evaluate the longitudinal registration for the following two reasons: First, the most severe anatomical changes over time within the same subject are still relatively small compared to inter-subject registration.
-Second, the automatic annotations by Freesurfer are longitudinally inconsistent~\cite{ren2022spatemprep}.
-The label noise actually overshadows the true longitudinal differences based on our observation.
-Hence, using the Dice score cannot effectively reflect the nuanced but relevant structural change across time.
-Therefore, we use intensity-based instead of segmentation-based metrics to evaluate the registration.
-We use mean absolute error (MAE) and peak signal-to-noise ratio (PSNR) to quantitatively evaluate the image alignment and the standard deviation of the logarithm of the Jacobian determinant (SD$\log$J)~\cite{leow2007sdlogj} and non-diffeomorphic volume (NDV)~\cite{liu2024ndv} to measure irregular volume change during registration and assess the plausibility of the deformation fields.
-All metrics are only applied in the foreground brain area.
+\paragraph{\textbf{Evaluation metrics}} We employ both intensity-based and segmentation-based metrics to comprehensively evaluate registration performance.
+For intensity-based evaluation, we use mean absolute error (MAE) and peak signal-to-noise ratio (PSNR) to quantitatively evaluate the image alignment.
+To assess the plausibility and smoothness of deformation fields, we compute the standard deviation of the logarithm of the Jacobian determinant (SD$\log$J)~\cite{leow2007sdlogj} and non-diffeomorphic volume (NDV)~\cite{liu2024ndv}, which measure irregular volume change and detect non-diffeomorphic deformations.
+The aforementioned metrics are only applied in the foreground brain area.
+For segmentation-based evaluation, we report Dice scores computed on anatomical structures segmented by FreeSurfer.